jstrocel/tts-comp-ftc-base-lua-scripts/README.md

 Credit and thanks to Trashpanda, GenWilhelm, BaconCatBug, Phubar, Mothman_Zack, Zyllos and Kurcenkurce for their hard work developing/maintaining earlier versions of this mod, and elements contained within it!

+## Todo
+1. Write Instructions on how to develop this mod via github and add to the readme
+2. Add Increment and Decrement wounds to right-click context menu
+3. Allow Return to dice Roller for Player 2 dice

 ## Update History:

 ### v2.63